 With faculty expertise spanning world affairs, culture, economics, language and more, students in the Department of Global Studies and Modern Languages learn to think internationally and to look with a critical eye at where the U.S. and other countries fit within the global system.

-The Department of Global Studies and Modern Languages is an interdisciplinary department that brings together experts on world affairs, global culture, language, international economics and more.
-Students majoring in Global Studies — the undergraduate major within the department — can choose from a broad range of classes to develop knowledge of global affairs, modern languages, business and international culture.
-Students are trained to think internationally, to look with a critical eye at where the United States and other countries fit within the global system, and to consider careers in business, economic development, global culture, the non-profit sector, government and international organizations.
+The Department of Global Studies and Modern Languages at Drexel University is an interdisciplinary unit that brings together experts on world affairs, global culture, language, international economics and more.
+Students majoring in Global Studies — the undergraduate major within the department — can choose from a broad range of classes to develop their knowledge in these areas to prepare for careers in business, economic development, global culture, the nonprofit sector, government and international organizations.

-Global Studies is also home to three undergraduate minors with global scope — Africana Studies, Judaic Studies and Women's Studies — as well as minors in a range of modern languages.
+The department is also home to undergraduate minors with global scope including Africana Studies, Global Studies, Italian Studies, Judaic Studies Women's and Gender Studies, as well as minors and intermediate proficiency certificates in a range of modern languages.

 Study abroad is integral to the Department of Global Studies - we also work hand-in-hand with Drexel's Study Abroad Office to find the best opportunities for our students to improve their foreign language skills, learn from leading academics in other countries and immerse themselves in a global experience.

 Learn More About Study Abroad For Global Studies Students

 “From Greece to Guatemala, Israel to Italy, and China to Chile, there is no doubt that I have taken full advantage of all the international opportunities that Drexel has to offer.”